tonijenjic/runconsole/README.md

 # Runconsole

-Allows you to run your local made or downloaded console applications without running the console directly and entering heaps of commands.
-This tool is handy for running sample programs and programns written for practice.
+Allows you to run your local made or downloaded console applications without running the console directly and entering heaps of commands for users who don't have basic knowledge of using the terminal.